knavels/babylonjs-typescript-starter/README.md

 This is the entry point of the app.

-### /src/AppOne.ts
+### /src/TemplateApp.ts

-A sample app that copy the code from the babylon.js playground.
+A template app to start coding from

 ## Thank you